 Along the way I’ve had lots of opportunities to clarify technical topics to less-technical audiences.
 I’ve retired (several times) so I don’t do that professionally any more, but I’m gonna use this blog to keep on with that.
 I plan to post something weekly — sometimes physics, sometimes math, sometimes chemistry, sometimes somewhere in between or out in left field.

 Oh, I tend to hit a topic in spurts.
-If you find something interesting, flip to the Table of Contents (it’s organized by subject) to find related posts, especially the ones in the same sequence.
-The embedded, links and the WordPress tags and categories can help, too.
+If you find something interesting, flip to the Science Topics list (it’s organized by subject) to find related posts, especially the ones in the same sequence.
+The embedded links and the WordPress tags and categories can help, too.